Generalization of spectral bulk-boundary correspondence: Generalized SBBC

-A comparison between Eq.~(\ref{eq:F_ssh}) and Eq.~(\ref{eq:F_ssh_general}) indicates that $\bar{F}(z)$ has an additional term.
-On the other hand, for $\Gamma=\tau_1$ or $\tau_2$, $\bar{F}(z)$ contains off-diagonal elements of the Green's function, and it is difficult to obtain a concise physical interpretation.
+If we choose $\Gamma=\tau_1$ or $\tau_2$, $\bar{F}(z)$ contains off-diagonal elements of the Green's function, and it is difficult to obtain a concise physical interpretation.
 Notably, the SSH model with chemical potential can be metallic, and the SBBC still holds.